The Processor

 03 / How Services Get Built

-One .md file per process.
-Steps, decisions, integration points, business rules, explicit out-of-scope clauses.
+One plain-language file per process: the steps, decisions, integration points, business rules, and what’s deliberately out of scope.
 The single source of truth.

-Reads the .md as its design brief.
-Writes the service that implements it — constrained by what the Markdown says it can and cannot do.
+Reads the definition as its brief and builds the service that runs it — doing exactly what the definition allows, and nothing more.

 03 · Runtime Service in the Processor

-Plugs into the Processor and inherits queue, retries, audit logging, observability, and alerts.
-Bound by the .md.
+Plugs into the Processor and inherits queueing, retries, audit logging, monitoring, and alerts.
+Always true to its definition.

 04 / The Architectural Difference